testusr/coursera-meta-frontend-dev/module2/p1-styling-a-page/README.md

-# Lab Instructions: Creating an HTML Document
+# Lab Instructions: Styling a page

-In this exercise you will you will practice creating a simple HTML document.<br><br>
+In this exercise you will you will practice applying CSS rules to HTML elements.<br><br>

 > ### **Tips: Before you Begin**
 > #### **To view your code and instructions side-by-side**, select the following in your VSCode toolbar: